 - 1 pound fresh green beans, cut into 1-inch pieces

-- 1 medium sweet potato or yam, peeled and chopped
+- 1 medium sweet potato or yam, chopped

 - 1 cup rolled oats